Janis Kelly (soprano): Operatic appearances

 Kelly has performed with the English National Opera for over 30 years.
-Her roles at the ENO have included Marcellina in Mozart's The Marriage of Figaro and Mrs Grose in Britten's The Turn of the Screw.
+Her roles at the ENO have included Marcellina in Mozart's The Marriage of Figaro, Mrs Grose in Britten's The Turn of the Screw, Venus in Orpheus in the Underworld, Beketaten in the UK premiere of Philip Glass's Ahknaten and the Dew Fairy and Gretel in Hansel and Gretel.
 In 2009 she starred as Régine Saint Laurent in the premiere of Prima Donna, written by Rufus Wainwright.
 Reviewing the performance in The Telegraph, Rupert Christiansen described Kelly as an 'amazing chameleon'.
-She appeared as Pat Nixon in John Adams' Nixon in China at the Metropolitan Opera in New York City in 2011.
+Having appeared as Pat Nixon in the first UK staging of John Adams' Nixon in China in June 2000 at ENO, she reprised the role at the Metropolitan Opera in New York City in 2011.
 The New York Times described her performance as "wonderful".